nokotamustang/Python3DEngines/README.md

 ### mgl/grass_2 - Grass rendering from a texture atlas

-Expanding on the grass rendering to use a texture atlas for the grass models.
+Expanding on the grass rendering to use a texture atlas for the grass rendering.
+This is a more efficient way to store multiple textures in a single texture.

 ![Screenshots](./screenshots/mgl_grass2.PNG)

 A texture atlas is a single texture that contains multiple textures.
 This is useful for rendering multiple objects with different textures in a single draw call.
 In this example, we use a texture atlas to store multiple grass textures in a 4x4 grid, and then use a shader program to select the correct texture for each grass blade.

-In this example, the indexing manual in the geom shader.
+In this example, the indexing is manually stated in the geom shader.
 However in a more complex scene, we would map the texture locations for each grass blade, and then use the texture to select the correct texture in the shader program.
 More on this later.

 ### mgl/ground - Ground rendering

-Rendering a simple ground plane with a texture.

-![Screenshots](./screenshots/mgl_ground1.PNG)

-In this example, we create a ground plane from a grid of vertices and apply a texture to it.
+I create a simple ground plane from a mathematical function, to form a grid of vertices which are divided into quads; and then two triangles per quad for texturing.
 The texture is a 2D image that is mapped to the surface of the ground plane using texture coordinates.
 The texture coordinates are stored in the VBO along with the vertices of the ground plane.

+![Screenshots](./screenshots/mgl_ground1.PNG)

 This, mentally, isn't far more complex than the cube example, but we need to understand how to create a large area efficiently and produce the relationship between the vertices and the pairs of triangles forming the ground plane.